pythonlearner1025/hete/README.md

 # TODO

-- OMPEval lib/ompeval.a -> lib/libompeval.a
+- squash all multithreading bugs